Mubeen-04/Airbnb-Clone/README.md

 ---

-Feel free to explore and use Wanderlust.
+Feel free to explore and use Staynest.
 If you have any questions or suggestions, feel free to reach out!